Planning to revamp your home but can’t make up your mind on the best layout for your kitchen?

 We recommend quartz countertops.
 They come in a variety of colors and a more consistent appearance that makes it easy to find the perfect match for your kitchen.
 Quartz countertops are also more durable and easy to maintain.

 Make open shelving work for you by filling the bottom shelves with the most used items.
 As you go higher up the shelves, place the decorative and less-used items.
+These decorative items can be a real focal point and lend your kitchen major style points.

 It is also best to have a range hood in place.
 Without the barrier of a door, open shelves leave your items exposed to smoke, odors, airborne grease, and condensation from the stove.